awesome-flow/flow/README.md

 In the examples above:

-Aggregator is a set of receivers: it might encounter different transports, multiple endpoints, etc. All messages are piped into a single DMX link, and are collected by a sink.
+Aggregator is a set of receivers: it might encounter different transports, multiple endpoints, etc. All messages are piped into a single Mux link, and are collected by a sink.

 A multiplexer is the opposite: a single receiver gets all messages from the